Cardiff School of Sport and Health Sciences>Courses>Foundation leading to BA BSc Social Sciences

 Approaches include lectures, small group work, practical sessions, use of the Virtual Learning Environment (VLE), workshops, tutorials and independent learning.

-This is a full-time programme and students are expected to engage through regular attendance at teaching/learning sessions and complete and assigned tasks on time.
+This is a full-time programme and you are expected to engage through regular attendance at teaching/learning sessions and complete and assigned tasks on time.
 On average there are 10 hours of taught content a week.
-Additionally, students are expected to engage in 10 – 15 hours of self-study/independent learning each week as this will facilitate the development of their skills, knowledge and understanding as well as enable them to complete their assessments.
+Additionally, you are expected to engage in 10 – 15 hours of self-study/independent learning each week as this will facilitate the development of their skills, knowledge and understanding as well as enable them to complete their assessments.

 Student learning is supported by a personal tutor system which provides students with both academic and pastoral support.